Case studies

 Amy

-Amy came to me with Hashimoto’s disease, which she was finding really hard to control with medication.
+Amy came with Hashimoto’s disease, which she was finding really hard to control with medication.
 She was hoping to find a way of reducing her symptoms enough to be able to stop her medication.
 She reported symptoms of fatigue, muscle aches and pains, a shortened menstrual cycle, and poor digestion.
 She had previously had some hormone testing by a private GP that showed her progesterone levels were low.

 Testing and a more detailed exploration of her symptoms pointed to bile insufficiency.
 Bile acid is important not just to support proper digestion and lower the risk of developing food intolerances, but also for its role as an antimicrobial to protect the gut lining from unwanted pathogens and dysbiotic bacteria.
 Low bile acid is often present in autoimmunity.
 The tests also showed overgrowths of both yeast and certain unbeneficial bacteria in her gut, which can relate to low bile acid and dysbiotic gut bacteria.